nheron/droolsonboarding/gettingStarted/lesson_3.md

 ## Nested Accessor

-This allows to add a constraint to a attribute class without the need to add the linked object to the session.
+This allows us to add a constraint to a attribute class without the need to add the linked object to the session.

 ```
 rule "Accessor"